DangerousPrototypes/BusPirate5-docs-hardware/docs/hardware-latest.md

 Since we've already got current consumption scaled to a 0-3.3volt output signal, wouldn't it be cheeky to pop a comparator behind it to make a programmable fuse?

-The scaled current sense output hits [the comparator](components/analog#comparator-sot-23-5) (U602) on the ```-``` pin.
+The scaled current sense output hits [the comparator](/components-rev10/analog#comparator-sot-23-5) (U602) on the ```-``` pin.
 The limit is set with another filtered (R415/C416) pulse width modulator output to the comparator ```+``` pin.
-When the current sense voltage on the ```-``` pin exceeds the limit set by the PWM on the ```+``` pin, the output inverts to shut down the voltage regulator.
+When the current sense voltage on the ```-``` pin exceeds the limit set by the PWM on the ```+``` pin, the output (VREG_EN) inverts which disables the voltage regulator.

-This doesn't quite get us there though.
-When the voltage regulator shuts down current use will drop, causing the comparator to flip back on.
-This creates a loop in which the VREG oscillates on and off.
+This doesn't quite get us there.
+When the voltage regulator disables current use drops, causing the comparator to flip back on.
+This creates a loop where the VREG oscillates on and off.
 That's definitely not what we want.

-A [PNP transistor pair](components/transistors-fets#dual-pnp-transistor-general-purpose-sot-363sc-70-6) (Q601A/B) and a few [passive parts](components/passives) capture the inversion and hold the comparator in the off state.
+A [PNP transistor pair](/components-rev10/transistors-fets#dual-pnp-transistor-general-purpose-sot-363sc-70-6) (Q601A/B) and a few [passive parts](/components-rev10/passives) capture the inversion and hold the comparator in the off state.
 The PNP pair sustains a current path through the two transistors until it is forcibly changed by an outside voltage (CURRENT_RESET).

-A [PFET](components/transistors-fets#pmos-fet-2a-vgs-2-volts-sot-23) (Q602) controlled by a 74HC595 pin enables the comparator output to switch the voltage regulator.
-Two [diodes](components/passives#diode-1n4148-sod-323) (D602/D603) create logical OR with another 74HC595 pin so the system can be overridden completely.
+A [PFET](/components-rev10/transistors-fets#pmos-fet-2a-vgs-2-volts-sot-23) (Q602) connected to a 74HC595 pin (CURRENT_EN) enables/disables comparator control of the voltage regulator.
+Two [diodes](/components-rev10/passives#diode-1n4148-sod-323) (D602/D603) create a logical OR with another 74HC595 pin (CURRENT_EN_OVERRIDE) so the current limit can be overridden completely.

 There you have it, a programmable fuse with just a couple extra parts.